shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab1.md

 4. In the left Queries panel, notice the queries are grouped by data source.

 5. Notice **DataverseData** folder has Customer data available in four different queries: BabyBoomer, GenX, GenY, and GenZ.
-These four queries are appended to create Customer query.
+These four queries are appended to create a Customer query.

 6. Click on the **Customer** Query from the Queries window.
 Selecting this query will require that you re-enter your Dataverse credentials.
 Click **Edit Credentials**.